15 Cat deterrents for gardens to keep them feline free

 Installing is simple as they come on stakes, which easily push into the ground.
 Mounting on a wall or fence is just as simple as there are screw holes.

-These two Battery powered cat scarers are an ideal solution for front and back gardens.
-And are available from Amazon for £25.
+These two battery-powered cat scarers are an ideal solution for the front and back garden and only cost £25 at Amazon.

 #4 Old gamekeeper’s trick

-If you talk to any gamekeeper worth their salt about pest and pet control, they’ll have hundreds of ideas and tips.
+If you talk to any gamekeeper worth their salt about pet and pest control, they’ll have hundreds of ideas and tips.

 When it comes to cat deterrents for gardens, this usually tops their list.
 Place half-full plastic bottles in borders.
 The light reflection is supposed to deter.